-Our librarians are especially enthusiastic to support students’ information literacy needs.
+Our librarians and archivists are especially enthusiastic to support students’ information literacy needs.
 We collaborate with faculty to develop active and meaningful programs within formal courses from General Education through upper level courses as well as graduate studies.
 Methods range from in-class instruction, video tutorials or streaming video.
 Instructional support, as well as the array of library services, can be used for online learners as well.
 Contact us to discuss the possibilities.

 Copyright and Author’s Rights